Smarter practical implementation of digital technology to enhance active and healthy living

 The overall topic of the AAL Forum 2019 will be: “Smarter practical implementation of digital technology to enhance active and healthy living”.
 Six thematic areas were identified within this scope by the Programme Committee of the 2019 AAL Forum.
 Workshop proposals should belong to one of these thematic areas.
 However, number 6 is an open category where you can suggest any workshop content aligned with the broad theme of AAL.

 THEME 1: Successful implementation – How do we ensure better, more efficient and long-term implementation?

 Not all digital solutions are implemented successfully in the AAL domain.
 In some cases, technology is too costly to be adopted or has a too heavy infrastructure for smooth installation; in some other cases, social and health care providers do not even know about the best tech solutions available.
 In addition, caregivers in some realities lack the required digital skills to operate new technologies.
 In many other cases, it may well be that end-users didn’t receive competent guidance in how to operate with these new technologies and therefore resistant to embrace them.
 Exchanging good policy practices and funding mechanisms across Europe can help us address implementation barriers in the health care sector.

 Workshops in this theme should include topics related to both successful and failed experiences with implementation practices on 3 levels:

 Can end-users be empowered in implementation?
 How do we measure impact and better quality of life?
 We encourage end-user organizations to share experiences.

 Can we develop validated methods for better implementation?
 Can we harmonize implementation assessments across borders?
 We encourage companies to share their experiences.

-We encourage public authorities to share their experiences in implementing digital solutions with end-users and care providers, as well as the main barriers to broad installation and adoption.
+We encourage public authorities to show their experiences in implementing digital solutions with end-users and care providers, as well as their main barriers in broad installation and adoption.

 THEME 2: Age-friendly societies – How do we foster age-friendly environments and communities?